 For one, if it is a DIY install, you may not want to go onto the roof.
 You may not want to make a hole in the roof that may start leaking in the future (especially if you have had roof problems).

 Sometimes installing a bathroom fan to the soffit is the easiest solution because you have easy access in the attic and you don’t have to climb onto the roof.

 Soffit Exhaust Vent Cover

 The soffit cover does the same thing as vertical wall-mounted bath vent covers—they keep out exterior air, moisture, and birds.
 I can’t even tell you how many birds nests I have seen in vents.

-I really like the Dundas Jafine Soffit Vent Cover because it is spring-loaded which gives it a good air seal when you turn off the bath fan.
+The Dundas Jafine Soffit Vent Cover is spring-loaded which gives it a good air seal when you turn off the bath fan.
 It is also adjustable so it can fit a 4-inch or 6-inch duct.
 You can view the latest price of the Dundas Jafine Soffit Vent Cover right here.